2014 Tech Track 100 winners LMAX revisited one year on

-Dubbed ‘the eBay of the FX market’, LMAX Exchange brings world-leading FX operations to traders of all shapes and sizes.
+Dubbed ‘the eBay of the FX market’, LMAX Exchange (external link) brings world-leading FX operations to traders of all shapes and sizes.
 Their revolutionary approach to foreign exchange (FX) trading; providing speed, accessibility and transparency in a level playing field environment has caught on quickly in the marketplace.

 As a disruptive influence LMAX Exchange have found a way to make their innovative business model a major player and trendsetter in a world of trading platforms, earning them rightful place at the top of the Hiscox Tech Track 100 last year.

 One year after featuring in first place, we speak to CEO, David Mercer to see what’s happening at LMAX Exchange and if they’re still making waves in the FX market.

 How have things changed since landing the number 1 spot in the Tech Track league table last year?